IAPMESuisse

 Practical Advice for SMEs

-1. Strategic Assessment: Before adopting AI chips, SMEs should conduct a strategic analysis to identify areas where AI can have the greatest impact.
+1. Strategic Assessment: Before adopting AI-powered tools, SMEs should conduct a strategic analysis to identify areas where AI can have the greatest impact.
+Prioritise use cases with clear, measurable outcomes: hours saved, error rates reduced, revenue influenced.